All Products

-• You must configure ILM policies based on your business model.
-For example, we recommend that you configure different aliases and ILM policies for indexes with different structures.
-This facilitates index management.
+• Policy granularity: Configure ILM policies based on your specific business requirements.
+We recommend using different aliases and policies for indexes with distinct structures or retention needs to simplify management.

 Procedure